jakshin/nicer-nano-206/README.md

 * And an optional wrapper script for nano that adjust its indentation settings on the fly, using either [EditorConfig](https://editorconfig.org) settings (if you have an `editorconfig` CLI installed), or by checking to see whether files being opened in nano are already indented with tabs or spaces -- now it can be as unlikely to mis-indent a file in nano as in any other editor

+* Act now and at no additional cost to you, the wrapper script will also automatically enable spell-checking in nano, if you have a compatible spell-checker installed (aspell, hunspell, or ispell -- all of which are available from [Homebrew](https://brew.sh))

 _You're gonna have an exciting life now!_